Stratio/stratio-connector-commons/README.md

 [Deep-Spark](https://github.com/Stratio/stratio-connector-deep
 [Aerospike](https://github.com/Stratio/stratio-connector-aerospike

-Functional test
+Functional tests
 ---------------

-A set of functional test with most of the Crossdata features.
-To run these generic test is needed:
+This API includes a set of functional tests that accomplish the main body of Crossdata features.
+To run these generic tests is needed to:

 - Extend the functional test.
-It is possible either override or ignore the test which features are not implemented.
+It is possible both override or ignore the test which features are not implemented.

-- Implements a ConnectorHelper.
+- Implement a ConnectorHelper.
 Here, the cluster configuration and the database specific properties are defined.
-Therefore, you could use different implementations to probe the test with the wished configuration.
+Therefore, you could use different implementations to probe the tests with the desired configuration.

-The list of functional test implemented is detailed [here](_doc/FunctionalTests.md).
+The list of functional tests implemented is detailed [here](_doc/FunctionalTests.md).

 Utilities
 ---------

 Helper classes for simplifying testing:

-LogicalWorkflowCreator: to create LogicalWorkflow
+LogicalWorkflowCreator: use to create LogicalWorkflow
-CatalogMetadataBuilder: to create CatalogMetadata
+CatalogMetadataBuilder: used to create CatalogMetadata
-TableMetadataBuilder: to create TableMetadata
+TableMetadataBuilder: used to create TableMetadata
-IndexMetadataBuilder: to create IndexMetadata
+IndexMetadataBuilder: used to create IndexMetadata

-Commons processing when working with Crossdata structures are included:
+Common processing for dealing with Crossdata structures are included:

-ManifestUtil: Parses the Connector manifest to extract either the connector or the datastore name.
-It should be used to allow configure different connector names.
+ManifestUtil: Parses the Connector manifest to extract not only the connector but the datastore name.
+It should be used to allow different connector names in the configuration.
-SelectorHelper: Allows cast Crossdata Selectors to retrieve the proper value.
+SelectorHelper: Allows the casting of Crossdata Selectors in order to retrieve the proper value.
-ProjectParsed: Parses and validates the Crossdata logical steps reading the workflow from a Project.
+ProjectParsed: Parses and validates the Crossdata logical steps from reading the Project's workflow.
-ColumnTypeHelper: Allows cast an object based on the columntType.
+ColumnTypeHelper: Allows the casting of an object based on the columntType.
 ConnectorParser: Parses hosts and ports with different formats.
-Se encarga de realizar transformaciones de un string que representa host o puertos a un String[]
+Also handles transformations of a string that represents a host or ports that represent a String[]

 # License #